cyclops-community/ctf/README.md

 An excellent distributed-memory library with native support for block-sparse tensors is [TiledArray](https://github.com/ValeevGroup/tiledarray).

 ## Acknowledging usage

 The library and source code is available to everyone.
 If you would like to acknowledge the usage of the library, please cite one of our papers.
-The below one would be a good choice,
+The follow reference details dense tensor functionality in CTF,

 Edgar Solomonik, Devin Matthews, Jeff R. Hammond, John F. Stanton, and James Demmel; A massively parallel tensor contraction framework for coupled-cluster computations; Journal of Parallel and Distributed Computing, June 2014.